Sandy Hook Elementary School shooting: Perpetrator

-Final months

-According to a report by the Office of the Child Advocate in Connecticut in November 2014, Lanza may have had anorexia nervosa.
-The authors wrote that "Anorexia can produce cognitive impairment and it is likely that anorexia combined with an autism spectrum disorder and OCD compounded Lanza's risk for suicide".
-They also noted that at the time of his death, Lanza "was anorexic (he was six feet tall (183 cm) and weighed 112 pounds (51 kg)), to the point of malnutrition and resultant brain damage."

-He was also living in almost total isolation in his room, spending most of his time on the internet playing World of Warcraft and other video games.
-The report stated that he "descended" into a world where his only communication with the outside world was with members of a cyber-community, "a small community of individuals that shared his dark and obsessive interest in mass murder".

-In the weeks before the killings, Lanza's mother was considering moving him to another town.
-She planned to purchase a recreational vehicle for him to stay in so that potential purchasers could see the house without disturbing him.
-The Report of the Child Advocate stated that:

-In the wake of Mrs Lanza's stated plan to move out of Newtown in 2012, and perhaps stimulated by fears of leaving the "comfort zone" of his home, Adam planned and executed the massacre at Sandy Hook Elementary School on December 14, 2012.
-His severe and deteriorating internalized mental health problems were combined with an atypical preoccupation with violence.
-Combined with access to deadly weapons, this proved a recipe for mass murder."

-James Knoll, a forensic psychiatrist at SUNY Upstate Medical University, was consulted about what motivated Lanza to kill.
-Knoll states that Lanza's final act conveyed a distinct message: "I carry profound hurt—I'll go ballistic and transfer it onto you."
+Adam Peter Lanza (April 22, 1992 – December 14, 2012) was born in Exeter, New Hampshire, and grew up in Newtown, Connecticut, where he was raised primarily by his mother following his parents' divorce in 2008.
+From an early age, he was diagnosed with a number of developmental and neurodivergent conditions, including Asperger syndrome, sensory processing disorder, and obsessive-compulsive disorder.
+He was described by those who knew him as highly intelligent but profoundly withdrawn.
+He struggled throughout his childhood and adolescence with social interaction and emotional regulation.

+As a teenager, Lanza became increasingly isolated and stopped attending school.
+His anxiety led to him being placed on homebound status, where he received instruction at home rather than attending classes.
+His mother declined treatments recommended by the Yale Child Study Center, preferring to accommodate his preferences rather than forcing him to adapt to social environments and improving his mental health.
+Lanza developed an intense preoccupation with mass violence, compiling extensive research on prior shootings and maintaining a spreadsheet documenting past attacks.
+Lanza withdrew from social contact almost entirely in the years before the shooting.
+Lanza had access to an arsenal of legally purchased firearms belonging to his mother, who was an avid gun enthusiast.

+Severe mental illness, social isolation, and access to weapons were all identified as contributing factors to the shooting by Connecticut state authorities and the Office of the Child Advocate.

 Legal proceedings

+Nancy Lanza's estate

 In January 2015, the families of two of the first-graders who died in the shooting filed a lawsuit against the city of Newtown and the Newtown Board of Education alleging inadequate security at the school.
 On May 7, 2018, judgement was published on the side of the defendants, concluding in part that "the court has decided that the plaintiffs' claims against the defendants are barred by governmental immunity".
 In March 2015, it was announced that parents of children and teachers killed in the shooting had filed lawsuits against the estate of Nancy Lanza.
 The suits were based on a claim that she did not properly secure her firearms, which allowed her son, a person with mental health issues, to gain access to them.
 The attorneys representing the families said Lanza was believed to have had homeowner's insurance on her home worth more than $1 million and they were seeking compensation based on that.
-The case was settled in December 2015, with 16 plaintiffs sharing a $1.5m payment from the estate.
+The case was settled in December 2015, with 16 plaintiffs sharing a $1.5 million payment from Nancy's estate.